 She holds Master’s of Public Health and Public Administration from the University of Washington, where she focused on the role of storytelling in global health policy and advocacy.
 She also earned a Bachelor’s of Fine Arts from New York University.

 When not working with clients, Michaela perfects her breaststroke at the YMCA and dreams up adventures on which to take her young son.

 Why are you a strategist for good?

-“I grew up in an artistic community during the height of the AIDS epidemic in the United States.
-At 10 and 11 years old, I remember visiting family friends in hospice care, overhearing the adults rail against a political and health care system that would rather let Americans die than address its homophobia.
-And then there were the protests, the marches, the body paint.
-Later as a teenager I had opportunities to visit with communities impacted by HIV/AIDS in Mexico, South Africa.
-I was overcome with guilt and rage that a disease that was on its way to becoming a chronic condition in the United States, was still an untreated epidemic in most of the world.
-It made me angry that these two stories were told in isolation from one another.
-I realized that political and social justice narratives are crafted, and most miss opportunities to include or prioritize the most marginalized voices among us.
-I felt that stories were at the center of action and reaction — political and otherwise — and that I would become a storyteller.”
+“During the height of the AIDS epidemic in the US, I remember overhearing adults rail against a system that let Americans die rather than address its homophobia.
+Later, I had opportunities to visit with communities impacted by HIV/AIDS in Mexico and South Africa.
+I was angry that this disease, nearly a chronic condition in the US, was still an untreated epidemic elsewhere – and that these two stories were told in isolation from one another.
+Political/social-justice narratives often miss opportunities to include the most marginalized voices.
+I felt that stories were at the center of action and reaction and that I would become a storyteller.”

 What’s your superpower?

 “I love film, television and plays.
 The very best films are fueled by well-developed characters.
 I’ve always been able to talk to anyone, and I have an affinity for engaging in difficult conversations with difficult people.
 I love learning how people see themselves in the world, and studying how they engage with others.
-Never been able to get a specific stakeholder or community member to tell you what they think?
+Unable to get a specific stakeholder or community member to tell you what they think?
 Call me.
 I’ll get them to talk.
 And then I’ll make you a movie about it.”